James III, King of Scots

 At the time of his marriage, James III assumed all the powers of the crown.
 He never forgot his abduction by the Boyds and his sister’s marriage to a Boyd.
 The Boyds were found guilty of treason.
 Robert Boyd, 1st Lord Boyd fled to England and died within the year.
 His son Thomas Boyd was warned by his wife Mary and fled to the European continent.
 Their marriage was annulled.
 Lord Boyd’s brother Sir Alexander Boyd was not so fortunate.
 He was arrested and executed.

 From 1471 to 1473, James III pursued unrealistic plans for territorial expansion on the European continent.
-He proposed the conquest or annexation of the Duchy of Brittany, Saintonge, a French province located on the west-central Atlantic coast, and the Duchy of Guelders.
-These planned projects led to violent criticism in the Scottish Parliament, mainly because the king was much more inclined to devote himself to art and occultism than to domestic politics.
+He proposed the conquest or annexation of the Duchy of Brittany, Saintonge, a French province on the west-central Atlantic coast, and the Duchy of Guelders.
+These planned projects led to violent criticism in the Scottish Parliament, mainly because the king was more inclined to devote himself to art and occultism rather than domestic politics.

 In 1479, James III’s two brothers Alexander, Duke of Albany and John, Earl of Mar caused trouble and were imprisoned.
-Mar died under suspicious circumstances, possibly killed on orders of James III.
-Albany escaped to France having been accused of treason.
+The Earl of Mar died under suspicious circumstances, possibly killed on orders of James III.
+The Duke of Albany escaped to France having been accused of treason.
 In 1479, the alliance with England collapsed, and from 1480, there were intermittent border wars.
 King Edward IV of England launched an invasion of Scotland in 1482 led by his brother, Richard, Duke of Gloucester (later King Richard III ), and James III’s brother Alexander, who had ambitions to seize the throne of Scotland as Alexander IV.

 James III regained power by bringing members of Alexander’s interim government over to his side with bribery.
-Alexander unsuccessfully attempted to claim his dead brother’s earldom of Mar for himself.
+Alexander unsuccessfully attempted to claim his dead brother’s earldom of Mar.
 In January 1483, Alexander retired to his lands in Dunbar.
 After the death of his patron, King Edward IV, in April 1483, Alexander no longer had any influence and fled to England.
 From there he undertook another invasion of Scotland in 1484, which failed.
 In 1485, Alexander left Scotland for good.
 Later in the same year, Alexander was killed in a duel by the Duke of Orléans, the future King Louis XII of France.

-James was alienated from his wife Margaret, who lived in Stirling Castle and increasingly also from his eldest son.
+James was alienated from his wife Margaret, who lived in Stirling Castle, and increasingly also from his eldest son.
 Margaret was a popular queen and was described as beautiful, gentle, and reasonable.
 Many later historians called her far better qualified to rule than her husband.
-During the crisis of 1482, when her husband was deprived of power for several months, Margaret showed a greater interest in the welfare of her children than that of her husband, and this apparently led to the couple’s alienation.
+During the crisis of 1482, when her husband was deprived of power for several months, Margaret showed a greater interest in the welfare of her children than that of her husband, leading to the couple’s alienation.
 Margaret died on July 14, 1486, at the age of 30, and was buried at Cambuskenneth Abbey.
 After her death, there were suspicions that she had been poisoned by John Ramsay, 1st Lord Bothwell, a confidant of James III, although no evidence was found to support the charge.

 The political quarrels reached their climax in 1488.
 Disgruntled nobles set up an army to overthrow the hated king.
 On June 11, 1488, James was killed in the Battle of Sauchieburn.
 The circumstances of James III’s death were greatly exaggerated and romanticized by the 16th-century chroniclers.
 Supposedly, he was murdered when he went to seek refuge in a cottage shortly after the battle in Milltown near Bannockburn.
 Most likely, James III, King of Scots had already died on the battlefield.
 He was then buried in Cambuskenneth Abbey.
 James III’s eldest son succeeded to the throne as James IV, King of Scots, and reigned for 25 years until he was killed in the Battle of Flodden.
-Throughout his reign, James IV wore a heavy iron chain around his waist as penance for his role in the death of his father.
+Throughout his reign, James IV wore a heavy iron chain around his waist as penance for his role in his father’s death.

 Memorial of Margaret and James III, King of Scots marking the site of their graves, funded by Queen Victoria; Photo Credit – By Adtrace at English Wikipedia – Transferred from en.wikipedia to Commons